msu-cse-outreach/technovation-book/_sources/1-Intro/exercises.rst

 Count off lengths, calculate angles (or measure with a protractor) and coordinates.
 Then begin coding!
 (Keep it simple or it *will* get tedious.
-But don't dispair, we'll soon learn standard coding "tricks" to simplify drawing of even complex drawings.)
+But don't dispair, we'll soon learn standard "coding tricks" to simplify drawing of even complex drawings.)

 .. activecode:: turtle_create_own
     :language: python